“[We] saw saw improved gait and balance in Parkinson’s patients ”

 TWU Associate Professor, School of Heath Promotion and Kinesiology

 Leah S Goudy, Brandon Rhett Rigby, Lisa Silliman-French, and Kevin Becker; all from Texas Woman’s University, in July 2019, published a study documenting their observed impact of the effects of simulated horseback riding on balance, postural sway, and quality of life in older adults with Parkinson’s disease.
-The study, in which the MiraColt was used as the simulator, found that after 6 weeks of therapy, there was an improvement in balance and cognitive impairment in adults with Parkinson’s disease.
+The study, in which the MiraColt was used as the simulator, found that after 6 weeks of physical therapy for Parkinson’s Disease, there was an improvement in balance and cognitive impairment in adults with the condition.

-The Texas Woman’s University news-wire reported on September 1, 2020, that Dr. Rigby had received a $50,375 grant from the Human Animal Bond Research Institure (HABRI) to further study the potential impact of horseback riding in therapy for people with Parkinson’s Disease.
+The Texas Woman’s University news-wire reported on September 1, 2020, that Dr. Rigby had received a $50,375 grant from the Human Animal Bond Research Institute (HABRI) to further study the potential impact of hippotherapy for Parkinson’s Disease.

 In that study, building upon the prior study above, thirty men with Parkinson’s Disease will be randomly assigned to participate in equine-assisted therapy at Victoria Therapy Center in Roanoke, Texas or simulated horseback riding (on the MiraColt).
 The therapeutic intervention will last 8 weeks with riders receiving therapeutic intervention twice a week.

 The study outcomes are expected to have a significant impact on an understudied population.